 Relative poverty generally means that a person can't afford an "ordinary living pattern"—they're excluded from the activities and opportunities that the average person enjoys.

 A household is in relative poverty (also called relative low income) if its income is below 60% of the median household income.
-Because the government is measuring quality of living rather than earning power, incomes are measured after taxes and benefits.

 The median is the number 'in the middle' of a set—so half of all households earn more than the median income household, and half earn less.